ghtmtt/DataPlotly/help/source/basic_usage.rst

 layer, customize the plot settings (e.g. changing the color, opacity, etc.) and add the plot to the basket.

-Mre instructions are coming soon.
+More instructions are coming soon.